 The key principles of calculating the credit risk parameters.
 The EADs are determined based on the expected payment profile, that varies by product type.
 EAD is based on the contractual repayments owed by the borrower over a 12-month or lifetime basis for amortising products and bullet repayment loans.
-This will also be adjusted for any expected overpayments made by a borrower.
-Early repayment or refinancing assumptions are also incorporated into the calculation.
 For revolving products, the EAD is predicted by taking the current drawn balance and adding a "credit conversion factor" that accounts for the expected drawdown of the remaining limit by the time of default.
 These assumptions vary by product type, current limit utilisation and other borrower-specific behavioural characteristics.

 Two types of PDs are used for calculating ECLs: 12-month and lifetime PD.
-An assessment of a 12-month PD is based on the latest available historic default data.
-Lifetime PDs represent the estimated probability of a default occurring over the remaining life of the financial instrument and it is a sum of the 12 months PDs over the life of the instrument.
+An assessment of a 12-month PD is based on the developed statistical internal credit rating model.
+Lifetime PDs represent the estimated probability of a default occurring over the remaining life of the financial instrument.
 The Bank calculates lifetime PDs using the extrapolation of 12-month PDs based on migration matrixes.